View Holidays

 Located in the Divi Village Golf and Beach Resort, the smaller 9-hole Links at Divi Aruba is a stunning and challenging course.
 Beautifully landscaped, it hugs the shoreline, providing stunning views to soften the impact of those occasional but inevitable poor shots.
 After your game, relax in Mulligan’s Bar & Restaurant or sample some gourmet food in the appropriately named Windows on Aruba, with views of the course and sea.

 For something slightly different try Aruba’s oldest course, the Aruba Golf Club.
 Built in 1941 for the workers at the Lago Refinery, it has little grass on the fairways and uses oiled sand for greens.
-To add to its quirkiness and charm you may also find that you've joined on your round by the occasional wild goat or donkey.
+To add to its quirkiness and charm, you may also find that you've been joined on your round by the occasional wild goat or donkey.

-Cycling and Mountain Biking in Aruba
+Cycling & Mountain Biking in Aruba

 For those of you wanting to negate some of the indulgent and calorific delights offered by Aruba, then hiring a bike or joining a cycling tour offers a healthy way to explore the island and discover places a pure beach lover will never see.